 The introduction of ‘Presumption of Parental Involvement’

-It has been announced that s11 of Children and Families Act 2014 will be introduced on 22nd October 2014.
+It has been announced that Section 11 of the Children and Families Act 2014 will be introduced on 22nd October 2014.

 This introduces the presumption that ‘unless the contrary is shown, that involvement of that parent in the life of the child concerned will further the child’s welfare’.
 This issue generated a lot of media interest and debate in parliament.
 In April l 2014, when most of the act came into force, this section was quietly mothballed.